 Good morning to everyone present here.
 Today I have been given an opportunity to give a small speech on organ donation.
-I wish that this speech will help everyone to spread the word about the importance of organ donation and how it can save lives.
+I hope that this speech will help everyone to spread the word about the importance of organ donation and how it can save lives.

 Organ donation is a process by which a person allows his or her organ to be removed legally depending on his or her will or the consent of his family members to save the life of a person who is in need of that particular organ.

 Every year around 5 lakh people die due to organ failures in India.
 This could be due to accidents or the failure of specific organs.
 Organ transplantation can help in saving the life of people who have been fighting to survive.
 Organ transplantation is one of the greatest achievements that modern science has been able to accomplish.
 Many lives could be saved and significant deaths could be avoided if organ donation is done at the right time.

 Organ donation is a social act and it can be done by a living donor or a person who is brain dead.
 A few of the common organ transplantations include the Liver, intestines, kidneys, heart, and bone marrow.
 Organs are mostly donated after the death of the owner, however, many people are unaware of the noble act.

 To conclude this speech I want to say that death is a mystery concept which many people don't understand.
 Death cannot be avoided and no one can run away from death.
 Organ donation is a noble act that could give a ray of hope to another person’s life who is suffering through many years because of the failure of a particular organ or organ.
 Be part of this noble act and have a donor card that shows the willingness of a person to donate an organ after his or her death.
 I wish you to live a happy life full of joy.
 A life in which you get a chance to impact many lives and when death knocks on your door I wish you are content with your life but also will make an impact through organ donation you give a chance for another person to live a happy life on this planet.
 Thank you for listening to everyone.